yizhoucc/active_learning_irl/readme.md

 here we can also reweight the importance of $\theta_j$ based on the current estimation of $p(\theta)$ to ignore the information gain for very unlikely $\theta_j$.

+efficiency concerns. this step requries solving an optimization problem that loops over the entire $\Theta, \Phi$ space. however, the trajectory embeddings can be pre calculated. maybe the fisher information can also be precalculated. we can also use something like binary search, for example, first decide between $\phi \sim \Phi_+$ and $\phi \sim \Phi_-$, then split either $\Phi_+$ or $\Phi_-$ into half to find a finer $\phi$. besides, the selected task will only be used for a small protion of the data to avoid subject adaptation, so it allows time for 'real time' best task selection.

 alternatives: